Our Approach To Sell-Side M&A Engagements: We start by carefully analyzing the universe of

 sale to a corporate buyer for which it is core, creation of an independent operating company, creation

-of an exclusive field-of-use IP licensing company, etc. Unlike conventional spin-out models, the TACL
+of an exclusive field-of-use IP licensing company, etc. The TACL model is much more capital efficient

 In both of these cases our approach significantly leverages our breadth of contacts among operating